 Descript

 The main limitation is that Descript is not a generation tool.
 It works with footage you already have.
-But for teams producing regular video content from recordings, it is one of the strongest time-savers available.
+But for teams producing regular video from recordings, it is one of the strongest time-savers available.

 Best for: podcasters, YouTubers, course creators, internal communications teams, and anyone editing talking-head video or audio content regularly.